 Presell conference registrants through personalized phone calls, written invitations, direct mail initiatives, social media and/or email communications.
 You may also want to mail out meaningful giveaways along with a personalized letter to introduce your products, share your booth location, and encourage potential buyers to visit your exhibit.

-Phase 2: Marketing activities during the show.
+Phase 2: Promotional activities during the show.

 Phase 3: Follow-up after the show to convert leads into sales.